 Healthy melatonin levels have shown the ability to support eye health.
 Melatonin has powerful antioxidant benefits that could help lower the risk of many common eye diseases, such as age-related macular degeneration (AMD), in which 11 million people in the United States are affected from each year.
 That number, is expected to double by 2050 to 22 million.

 Melatonin is safe, non-toxic, and not addictive.
 People may experience mild side effects including sleepiness and possible nausea.
-Individuals who are on blood thinners or blood pressure medication should speak with their doctor when beginning melatonin supplementation or products that contain melatonin.
+However, when taken with a lower dosage 0.5 mg - 5 mg) these symptoms are rare.
+Individuals who are on blood thinners or blood pressure medication should speak with their doctor when beginning melatonin supplements or products that contain melatonin.

 Welcome To Our Family